bjourne/java-examples/README.md

 # java-examples

-Various random code examples in Java
+Various random code examples in Java.
+The repo mostly consists of code from code reviews I have done.